wp-plugins/mcatfilter/readme.txt

 1. Go to your Manage > mCatFilter page
 1. Check any category you want to exclude from the list
 1. Click "Select for Exclusion" button
 1. *You're done !* Selected categories should be excluded from default queries

+From version 0.2, you can also select/deselect a category for exclusion from the edit category form.

 == Online Resources ==